eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 At this point, you are ready to use Eclipse Cyclone DDS CXX in your projects.

-**Note:** The default build type is a release build with debug information (``RelWithDebInfo``).
-This is a convenient build type for applications as it delivers a good mix between performance and debugging capabilities.
+**Note:** The default build type is a release build that includes debugging information (``RelWithDebInfo``).
+This build is suitable for applications because of its high-performance and debugging capabilities.
 If you prefer a Debug or a pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.

 If you want to contribute to Cyclone DDS CXX, please refer to `Appendix